Police Reform

 Respectful Policing, Respected Police: A Proposal for Prevention

-Officers who killed George Floyd must be held fully accountable, but that will not bring him back, and it won’t be enough.
-The discussion here is about prevention, and tempering a total-control culture that disregards constituents’ humanity.
-A defiant, justice-minded generation will not rest, disgusted with racially disparate treatment and a criminal “criminal justice” system that gives a black man 20 years for two joints, while a hard-drinking prosecutor lets whites off on bail.
+Officers who killed George Floyd (and others) must be held fully accountable, but that will not bring him back, and it won’t be enough.
+The discussion here is about prevention, and tempering a total-control police culture that is sometimes biased against constituents’ humanity.
+A defiant, justice-minded generation will not rest, disgusted with racially disparate treatment and a criminal “criminal justice” system that gives some 20 years for two joints, while hard-drinking prosecutors let others off on bail.

-Given institutional hypocrisy, oppressive laws, and a police force that role models violence, prison time for police will indeed feel good.
+Given institutional hypocrisy, oppressive laws, and a police force that sometimes role models violence, prison time for police may feel good.
 But, will it actually prevent future tragedies?
 Or will it deepen divisions and amplify friction?

 Rather than blunt budget cuts to defund police, there are many creative reforms to consider.
 One reform is “collective accountability” with floating incentives that aim to prevent biased reactions in the heat of the moment.
 This proposal offers a peaceful, meaningful outlet for public frustration, and an acknowledgement of police professionalism in the face of rising risks.